Maj7 chords

 To add a maj7 to the open G major chord we can lower the root tone on the high E string by one fret.

-But somehow it sounds clearer when we leave out the 3rd on A string.
+It sounds clearer when we leave out the 3rd on A string.
 The 3rd is present again one octave higher on B string.

 Again we can slide the whole grip to the left or right, e.g. to play a Fmaj7 or an Abmaj7, etc.